alexvoss/mkdocs-material-fork/docs/insiders/payment-and-billing.md

 entire community, benefitting everyone.
 These community experts not only enrich our project but also enable our team to focus on continuous improvement and the development of new features.
-Therefore, we are happy to provide them with free access to the private Insiders repository, and encourage you to [join the team].
+Therefore, we are happy to provide them with free access to the private Insiders repository and encourage you to [join the team].

   [community experts]: community-experts-program/index.md
   [discussion board]: https://github.com/squidfunk/mkdocs-material/discussions